Vendicated/VendyMachine/assets/commands.md

 ### emoji

-*Get the url of one or more custom emotes*
+*Get the url of one or more emojis/emotes*

 - Guild only: No
 - Required permissions: -